carla-simulator/carla/Docs/start_quickstart.md

 ---
 ## Downloading CARLA

-There is an __apt repository__ for CARLA 0.9.7.
-This is the easiest way to get that release in Linux.
+The easiest way to get the latest release in Linux is using the __apt repository__.
-To get another release in Linux or install CARLA in Windows: __download the repository__.
+To get either a specific release or get the Windows version of CARLA: __download the repository__.
 Both methods will set CARLA ready to run.

 <h4>a) apt-get CARLA 0.9.7</h4>